-Luncheon donations will also help struggling students feel confident and cared for through the LINKS (Looking Into the Needs of Kids and Schools) tutoring and mentoring program, provide Reaching for Success grants so that students have extra help and activities that inspire them, and support the Access Fund, which allows students in need to fully participate in middle and high school.
-A short video highlighting the impact the foundation made on schools this year is available online.
+In addition to the previously listed programs, luncheon donations will also help struggling students feel confident and cared for through the LINKS (Looking Into the Needs of Kids and Schools) tutoring and mentoring program, provide Reaching for Success grants so that students have extra help and activities that inspire them, and support the Access Fund, which allows students in need to fully participate in middle and high school.
+A short video highlighting the impact the foundation made on schools this year is available on the foundation website.

 About the Lake Washington Schools Foundation

-The Lake Washington Schools Foundation is a partnership between parents, business and community leaders and local schools.
-Founded in 2005, the foundation’s mission is to support academic excellence and success for all students.
-LWSF has granted over $1 million for programs that have reached nearly all of the district’s 25,000 students.
-The Lake Washington School District serves students in Kirkland, Redmond, and Sammamish.
+Lake Washington Schools Foundation is a partnership between parents, business and community leaders, and the education community.
+Founded in 2005, the foundation’s mission is to support academic excellence and success for all students, and it has granted approximately $1.6 million for programs that have reached all of our district’s 52 schools.
+The Lake Washington School District serves students in the Kirkland, Redmond, Sammamish, and Woodinville communities.